Laundryheap

 Laundryheap is an English company that operates an online laundry delivery service.

 History

-Laundryheap was founded in London in 2014 by Deyan Dimitrov.
+Laundryheap was founded in London in 2014 by Deyan Dimitrov & Mayur Bommai.

 In 2020, the company began operating in Singapore, the United States and the Middle East.

 In February 2021, the company sold additional shares to venture capitalists for £2.5 million, to pay for growth and expand its fleet of electric delivery vehicles.

 Laundrapp, a UK-based competitor, was acquired by Laundryheap in April 2022 for an undisclosed sum of money.